strangelove-ventures/mandrake/packages/mcp/README.md

 - **Stdio Transport**: Communication via standard input/output with spawned processes
 - **SSE Transport**: Communication via Server-Sent Events over HTTP

+#### Environment Variable Handling

+When using Stdio Transport, the MCP package ensures critical environment variables (such as PATH) are properly passed to child processes.
+This is particularly important for Docker-based tools that need access to system binaries.

+The TransportFactory automatically includes important environment variables like:

+- PATH: Required for finding executables like Docker
+- DOCKER_HOST, DOCKER_CONFIG, DOCKER_CERT_PATH: For Docker configuration
+- HOME, USER, TERM, SHELL: Common system variables

+This implementation eliminates the need for global environment flags like INHERIT_ENV while maintaining security by only passing necessary variables.

 ### Server Configuration

 Servers are configured with validated configurations using the ConfigManager: